 Subscription boxes that offer vegan snacks, beauty products, books, or other themed items can be a fun and ongoing way to surprise them.

 See what is available in your area.
-In Australia, one example is The Vegan Mystery Box
+In Australia, one example is The Vegan Mystery Box.

 I hope that you found this list helpful.
-If you do decide to purchase any of these suggestions, I would love to hear from you.
+If you decide to purchase any of these suggestions, I would love to hear from you.

 Side Note and General Vegan Gift Buying Tips